Danny Tarkanian: 2004 Nevada State Senate election

 On May 4, 2004, Tarkanian filed to run in Nevada's 11th Senate district (map) against incumbent Michael A. Schneider.
 Schneider defeated Tarkanian in the general election.

 Following the election, Tarkanian successfully sued his Democratic opponent for libel and defamation.

 During the campaign, Schneider made various accusations against Tarkanian, including accusing him of involvement with the creation of illegal telemarketing companies designed to defraud the elderly.
 The case went to trial on July 27, 2009.
 Schneider stood by statements he made in a 2004 debate with Tarkanian and in campaign ads and fliers accusing Tarkanian.
-Former assistant U.S. Attorney Leif Reid, son of Nevada U.S. Senator Harry Reid, testified that Tarkanian was not part of the investigation into the telemarketing companies.
+Former assistant U.S. Attorney Leif Reid, son of senator Harry Reid, testified that Tarkanian was not part of the investigation into the telemarketing companies.
 On July 31, 2009, a Clark County District Court jury ruled in Tarkanian's favor and awarded him $50,000 in damages.
 On August 3, 2009, Schneider agreed to pay a $150,000 settlement in the case.